June 19, 2025

 Pran

 Pran Krishan Sikand Ahluwalia, better known by his mononym Pran, was one of the most versatile and respected actors in the history of Indian cinema.
 He was known for his memorable roles as a villain and a character actor in Hindi films from the 1940s to the 1990s.
-He appeared in over 362 films and won many awards and honours for his contributions to the art of cinema.
+In his career of over five decades, Pran appeared in over 362 films.
 He was also one of the highest-paid actors of his time.

-Pran was born on February 12, 1920, in Lahore, which was then part of British India and is now in Pakistan.
+Pran was born on February 12, 1920, in Lahore.
 His father was a civil engineer and a government contractor, and his mother was a homemaker.
 Pran has had a passion for photography and football since his childhood.
 He studied in various schools in Lahore, Peshawar, and Kapurthala and completed his matriculation from Hamid School, Rampur (U.P.).
 He also attended Aitchison College, Lahore, for a year.

 After partition, Pran left Lahore and moved to Bombay.
 It was a very difficult time for a lot of people.
 His friends “Saadat Hasan Manto and Shyam” helped him get the film “Ziddi,” also starring Dev Anand and Kamini Kaushal, written by Ismat Chughtai and directed by Shaheed Latif.
 Ironically, Manto also had to leave Bombay for Pakistan.